grantcolley/dotnetwhat/README.md

 ## Interview Prep
 - C# language knowledge
-  - `LINQ` - type-safe way to query and manipulate data from collections.
+  - `LINQ`: type-safe way to query and manipulate data from collections.
-  - `yield return` - returns elements one at a time from an iterator.
+  - `yield return`: returns elements one at a time from an iterator.
-  - `async/await` - enables asynchronous, non-blocking code by allowing methods to pause while awaiting long-running operations without blocking the calling thread.
+  - `async/await`: enables asynchronous, non-blocking code by allowing methods to pause while awaiting long-running operations without blocking the calling thread.
-  - `Task` vs `ValueTask` - Use `Task` for most asynchronous methods; use `ValueTask` when operations frequently complete synchronously to reduce allocations and improve performance.
+  - `Task` vs `ValueTask`: Use `Task` for most asynchronous methods; use `ValueTask` when operations frequently complete synchronously to reduce allocations and improve performance.
-  - `lock`, `Interlocked`, `volatile` - `lock` provides thread safety for multiple operations that must be performed as a single atomic unit, `Interlocked` provides thread-safe atomic operations on shared variables without using locks, `volatile` ensures a fields is always read from and written to main memory, improving visability across threads, but not making operations atomic.
+  - `lock`, `Interlocked`, `volatile`: `lock` provides thread safety for multiple operations that must be performed as a single atomic unit, `Interlocked` provides thread-safe atomic operations on shared variables without using locks, `volatile` ensures a fields is always read from and written to main memory, improving visability across threads, but not making operations atomic.
-  - `record` vs `class` - Records are immutable, with built-in value equality, classes are mutable with reference-based equality and behavior.
+  - `record` vs `class`: Records are immutable, with built-in value equality, classes are mutable with reference-based equality and behavior.
-  - Generics - Enables reusable, type-safe code that works with different data types.
+  - Generics: Enables reusable, type-safe code that works with different data types.
-  - `readonly struct` - A value type whose fields cannot be modified after construction, improving immutability.
+  - `readonly struct`: A value type whose fields cannot be modified after construction, improving immutability.
-  - `CancellationToken` - lightweight mechanism for cooperatively cancelling asynchronous or long-running operations by allowing code to detect and respond to cancellation requests.
+  - `CancellationToken`: lightweight mechanism for cooperatively cancelling asynchronous or long-running operations by allowing code to detect and respond to cancellation requests.

 - Collections
-  - `IEnumerable<T>` - forward-only, read-only sequence of items that can be iterated over.
+  - `IEnumerable<T>`: forward-only, read-only sequence of items that can be iterated over.
-  - `List<T>` - a resizable, strongly typed collection that provides fast indexed access.
+  - `List<T>`: a resizable, strongly typed collection that provides fast indexed access.
-  - `IReadOnlyList<T>` - An interface representing a read-only, indexable collection that allows items to be accessed but not modified.
+  - `IReadOnlyList<T>`: An interface representing a read-only, indexable collection that allows items to be accessed but not modified.
-  - `Dictionary<T>`- key-value collection that provides fast lookups, inserts, and updates using unique keys, with `O(1)` complexity.
+  - `Dictionary<T>`: key-value collection that provides fast lookups, inserts, and updates using unique keys, with `O(1)` complexity.
-  - `HashSet<T>` - A collection of unique items that provides fast `O(1)` lookups, inserts, and removals while automatically preventing duplicates.
+  - `HashSet<T>`: A collection of unique items that provides fast `O(1)` lookups, inserts, and removals while automatically preventing duplicates.
-  - `Queue<T>` - A FIFO (First-In, First-Out) collection that adds (`Enqueue`) items to the end and removes (`Dequeue`) them from the front.
+  - `Queue<T>`: A FIFO (First-In, First-Out) collection that adds (`Enqueue`) items to the end and removes (`Dequeue`) them from the front.
-  - `Stack<T>` - A LIFO (Last-In, First-Out) collection that adds (`Push`) and removes (`Pop`) items from the top of the stack.
+  - `Stack<T>`: A LIFO (Last-In, First-Out) collection that adds (`Push`) and removes (`Pop`) items from the top of the stack.
-  - `LinkedList<T>` - A doubly linked list that provides efficient `O(1)` insertions and removals at known positions, but slower `O(n)` indexed access and searches.
+  - `LinkedList<T>`: A doubly linked list that provides efficient `O(1)` insertions and removals at known positions, but slower `O(n)` indexed access and searches.
-  - `PriorityQueue<TElement, TPriority>` - A collection that removes items based on priority rather than insertion order, with the element having the highest priority (lowest priority value by default) dequeued first.
+  - `PriorityQueue<TElement, TPriority>`: A collection that removes items based on priority rather than insertion order, with the element having the highest priority (lowest priority value by default) dequeued first.
-  - `Span<T>` - A lightweight, stack-only type that provides a fast, memory-safe view over contiguous data without allocating or copying memory.
+  - `Span<T>`: A lightweight, stack-only type that provides a fast, memory-safe view over contiguous data without allocating or copying memory.

 - Data Structures
   - Trees
   - Graphs

 - Memory Management & Garbage Collection
   - What kind of algorithm is applied when garbage collection happens?
   - What would you do if garbage collection is a performance bottleneck?